mvolkmann/blog/src/deno.md

 Any required permission options must be included in this command.
 By default the script is placed in `$HOME/.deno/bin` and has the same name as the input source file with no file extension.
-To change the name of the executable, specify the name with the `--name` or `-n` option.
+To change the name of the executable created, specify the name with the `--name` or `-n` option.
-To change the location of the executable, specify the location with the `--root` option.
+To change the location of the executable, specify it with the `--root` option or set the environment variable `DENO_INSTALL_ROOT`.

 The generated script uses the `deno run` command to execute the program just as you would when running it yourself.